 An exchange period is an integral part of your degree programme and credit gained whilst on exchange counts towards your Edinburgh degree.
-Learn more about selecting the right courses, credit systems in other countries and transcripts.
+Learn more about credit systems abroad and transferring credit to Edinburgh.

 While on exchange you must study courses relating to your Edinburgh degree and should normally take a full academic load.